Sunday Sunday

-"Sunday Sunday" is a song by English alternative rock band Blur, included on their second album, Modern Life Is Rubbish (1993).
-It was released 4 October 1993 as the final single from that album, and charted at number 26 on the UK Singles Chart.
+"Sunday Sunday" is a song by English rock band Blur, included on their second album, Modern Life Is Rubbish (1993).
+It was released on 4 October 1993 by Food Records as the final single from that album, and charted at number 26 on the UK Singles Chart.
 This is the highest-charting single from the album (although the lowest-selling single from the album); the record company thought the original album contained no singles, and had the band write the other two singles specifically for single release.
 The band's original name, 'Seymour', is credited as guest performer on the CD1 single, due to the B-sides being recordings from that era.

-The song is about traditional British Sunday activities, like a Sunday roast, seeing family and a walk in the park.
+The song is a satirical social commentary on traditional British Sunday activities (before the introduction of the Sunday Trading Act 1994, which permitted UK businesses to trade on Sundays).
+The music video was released in October 1993 and shot in front of Exchange Tower at Millwall Dock in London.
+It depicts the band members engaging in some of these traditional Sunday activities such as preparing a Sunday roast, a caravan holiday, washing the car and playing with the dog.

 The song "Daisy Bell" is a B-side on CD 2.
 Singer Damon Albarn once mentioned that he would like to make music his grandparents would approve of.
-Graham Coxon has admitted that the cover versions of "Daisy Bell" and "Let's All Go Down the Strand" marked one of the worst moments in Blur's career.
-CD 2 is subtitled 'The Sunday Sunday Popular Community Song CD.
+Graham Coxon has described the cover versions of "Daisy Bell" and "Let's All Go Down the Strand" as marking "one of the worst moments of Blur's career".
+CD 2 is subtitled The Sunday Sunday Popular Community Song CD.

 Critical reception

-Alan Jones from Music Week gave "Sunday Sunday" four out of five, decribing it as "a retro-styled track, more direct and spivish than the usual Blur fare.
+Alan Jones from Music Week gave "Sunday Sunday" four out of five, describing it as "a retro-styled track, more direct and spivish than the usual Blur fare.
 Almost apeing "Lazy Sunday" in style but undeniably commercial, it's likely to prosper, especially as there are eight more tracks spread across the four formats."
+Andrew Perry from Select wrote, "Blur've handled the tricky second-LP syndrome rather neatly with their 'Baggy Trah-surs' oompah bit.
+'Sunday, Sunday' (Food) is probably about brawling at the funfair, what with its barrel-organ and drunken guitar, but lordy, it's so backward-looking."